Skip to main content

 Learn more about Confirmation of Payee

 Confirmation of Payee is an industry-wide service that adds a layer of protection for payments to a BSB and account number.
-It checks the account name, BSB, and account number you’ve entered against the details held by the recipient’s bank and lets you know whether it’s a match.
+It checks the account name, BSB and account number you’ve entered against the details held by the recipient’s bank and lets you know whether it’s a match.
 This can help you make informed decisions before you make a payment, reducing the risk of scams and mistaken payments.

 Confirmation of Payee checks the account name, BSB and account number you’ve entered against the details held by the recipient’s bank to let you know whether it’s a match or a close match – or if the details don’t match at all.
-All information is passed securely between financial institutions to ensure your data remains safe.
+All Confirmation of Payee information is passed securely between financial institutions to ensure your data remains safe.

 If you are receiving money into a personal account, the person who’s paying you will be shown the account name only if the name they have entered is a match or a close match.
 If any of these details are incorrect, the name will not be shown to protect your privacy.